 And lastly, if you’re looking for a kind of “alternative” Seattle visit, West Seattle (choose an accommodation near Alki Beach) has a totally different – almost beachy – vibe and is a really fun choice in the summer.
 Personally, we wouldn’t choose to stay here on a winter visit, however, since most of the draw is its proximity to the beach and walking street.

-Are you planning a PNW trip?
+Are you planning a trip to Washington?

 Check out all the fun Things to Do in Seattle